ibotech34/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directoy.
+script that prints the absolute path name of the current working directy.